The VIPs of the Operating Room

-As part of a certified Level I trauma facility at Hurley Medical Center, our surgeons are board certified in a range of surgical disciplines and can treat a broad spectrum of highly complicated cases.
-They are recognized leaders in their specialties and are dedicated to delivering the best outcomes possible for every patient.
+Our acute care surgeons are board-certified in a range of surgical disciplines and can treat a broad spectrum of cases.
+Recognized as leaders in their specialties, they are dedicated to delivering the best outcomes possible for every patient.

 - Insurance cards

-- A list of all known allergies (include latex allergy, if applicable)
+- A list of all known allergies (including latex, if applicable)

 - All x-ray, ultrasound or MRI films if the testing was not done at Hurley